-The Surface Transportation Board’s Office of Environmental Analysis (OEA) is preparing an Environmental Impact Statement (EIS) on the Seven County Infrastructure Coalition’s (Coalition) proposed 85-mile rail line connecting two termini in the Uinta Basin near South Myton Bench, Utah and Leland Bench, Utah to the national rail network.
-The Coalition has determined that the reasonable alternatives that will be analyzed in detail in the EIS are the Indian Canyon Alternative, the Wells Draw Alternative, and the Whitmore Park Alternative, as described in further detail below:
+The Surface Transportation Board’s Office of Environmental Analysis (OEA) has prepared an Environmental Impact Statement (EIS) on the Seven County Infrastructure Coalition’s (Coalition) proposed 85-mile rail line connecting two termini in the Uinta Basin near South Myton Bench, Utah and Leland Bench, Utah to the national rail network.
+The reasonable alternatives that OEA analyzed in detail in the EIS are the Indian Canyon Alternative, the Wells Draw Alternative, and the Whitmore Park Alternative, as described in further detail below:

 - The Indian Canyon Alternative would be approximately 80 miles long and would connect an existing rail line owned by Union Pacific Railway Company (UP) near Kyune, Utah to a terminus point in the Uinta Basin near Leland Bench, Utah, approximately 9.5 miles south of Fort Duchesne, Utah.
 Starting at Leland Bench, this route would proceed westward, past the South Myton Bench area, until intersecting Indian Canyon approximately 2 miles south of Duchesne, Utah.
 After entering Indian Canyon, the route would turn southwest and follow Indian Creek upstream toward its headwaters below Indian Creek Pass, paralleling U.S. Highway 191 for approximately 21 miles.
 The Indian Canyon Route would use a summit tunnel to pass through the West Tavaputs Plateau and, after emerging from the tunnel, would descend the Roan Cliffs to reach Emma Park, an open grassy area at the base of the Roan Cliffs.
 The route would then run westward through Emma Park and connect to the UP Provo Subdivision near the railroad timetable station at Kyune.
 The route would cross land owned or managed by the State of Utah, the U.S. Forest Service (USFS), the Bureau of Land Management (BLM), and the Ute Indian Tribe.